-Crack-like flaws at longitudinal butt Welded joints of steel liners
+Crack-like flaws at longitudinal butt Part IV welded joints of steel liners

-Iron may be stronger than a tree, but this impression of strength may be misleading since the products of the art of forging are not as safe as the trees produced by mother nature.

-- Cristopher Polhem (1661-1751), reported by Jonsson (2011).
+Iron may be stronger than a tree, but this impression of strength may be misleading since the products of the art of forging are not as safe as the trees produced by mother nature. - Cristopher Polhem (1661-1751), reported by Jonsson (2011).